-Akagera national park’s main attractions are its marshes and savannah, which can be viewed on an organized safari.
-To be more daring, you can take the wheel of your car.
+Akagera National Park’s main attractions are its marshes and savannah, which can be viewed on an organized safari.
+You can be even more daring by driving your car.

 Akagera National Park The wildlife viewing safaris are the highlights of any safari vacation to Africa.
 Visitors can incorporate additional days in Akagera National Park into their itineraries for Rwanda wildlife safaris, including mountain gorilla trekking safaris in the Volcanoes national park, hiking the Virunga chain of volcanoes, golden monkey trekking, chimpanzee trekking, bird-watching safaris, and cultural safaris.

 The best way to explore the many protected areas in Africa is with a wildlife watching safari in national parks like the Akagera National Park.
 The park offers opportunities to see various species while relaxing in the comfort of your safari vehicle.

 Akagera National Park offers a fantastic safari experience because it is home to several important plains game species and is unique to papyrus swamps.
 Akagera national park animals include elephants, buffaloes, bushbucks, topis, antelopes, zebras, waterbucks, and elands, among the notable plain game.
 Other unique antelope species such as duiker, bushbucks, oribis, reedbuck, impala, and Klipspringer also exist.
 Akagera national park primate species sightings during the day include the velvet monkeys, olive baboons, and the elusive blue monkey.

 Activities in the Akagera National Park

 Morning Game Drive

 Akagera National Park offers an observation of the early risers and grazers who move through the savanna grasslands by taking a morning wildlife drive.
 Akagera national park protects zebras, eland, impalas, warthogs, waterbucks, topis, elephants, bushbucks, rhinoceroses, giraffes, and vervet monkeys, which are typical examples of herbivores.